The US is about to top 500,000 Covid-19 deaths. That's why it's critical to keep up safety measures, Fauci says - KRDO

 Vaccine and testing are “additional layers” of protection, the agency said.

-On Friday, CDC Director Dr. Rochelle Walensky told a White House briefing that with those strategies, schools may open no matter how much virus is spreading within a community.
+The CDC director told a White House briefing Friday that with those strategies, schools may open no matter how much virus is spreading within a community.

 “There are opportunities for in-person learning at all stages of … community spread,” Walensky said.
 “I would actually invite schools to lean in and to look at what is needed … to try and get more and more children back to school.”